-The wider BCP Council survey undertaken for all day opportunities in October to November 2022 (as detailed above) largely supported these findings.
+The wider BCP Council survey undertaken for all day opportunities in October to November 2022 largely supported these findings.

-A key area for immediate review is the three re-provisioned Tricuro Plus services that require decisions on the future of their previous building bases.
-These are Highcliffe Plus (for older people), Wallisdown Plus (for people with complex learning disabilities) and Westbourne Plus (for people with a mental health issue) that were relocated at the larger Connect day centres of Christchurch, Parkstone and Boscombe respectively, following the re-opening of those services when the Covid pandemic restrictions allowed.
+A key area for immediate review is the 3 re-provisioned Tricuro Plus services that require decisions on the future of their previous building bases.
+These are Highcliffe (for older people), Wallisdown (for people with complex learning disabilities) and Westbourne (for people with a mental health issue) Plus services that were re-provisioned at the larger Connect day centres of Christchurch, Parkstone and Boscombe respectively, following re-opening of services when the Covid pandemic restrictions allowed.

-There have already been engagement events held in June 2023 involving specific advocacy groups to get the views of those who use these services, their parents, carers and others in their circle of support and the staff who work at these services.
-The initial findings are that the re-provisioned services have worked well for most people and there has been a negligible impact on transport to new service bases.
-There is a need for a long term decision to be made on these services in order for those using, relying on and working in the services to plan for future provision and have the security of a permanent base.
+There has already been engagement events held in June 2023 involving specific advocacy groups to get the views of those who use these services, their parents, carers and circle of support and the staff who work at these services.
+The initial findings are that the reprovisioned services have worked well for most people and there has been a negligible impact on transport to new service bases.
+There is a need for a long-term decision to be made on these services in order for those using, relying on and working in the services to plan for future provision and have the security of a permanent base.

-A formal consultation was therefore planned to consult members of the public and any other relevant stakeholders on the future provision of services for these three day centres.
+A formal consultation is therefore being planned to consult members of the public and any other relevant stakeholders on the future provision of services for these 3 day centres.